 This is one of those ideas that falls into the easier-said-than-done category, and while my mind went instantly to Oceania Art, Handwork, and Stories, that's not what the block is about.
 I do see that Geometry and Geology, both studied in Grade 6, tie in a LOT with this, so I'm feeling confident about the topic suiting this school year.

 So, okay, if the tie-in to the Astronomy block is Celestial Navigation I need to find some resources that specifically deal with this.
 Otherwise, I think it will be very hard to fit Oceania into the already-busy sixth grade year.

-I have not yet found any books for children on this topic, so Waldorf teachers would have to do what Steiner, in fact, suggested we should be doing all of the time.
+I have not found many books for children on this topic (James Rumford did a bit), so Waldorf teachers would have to do what Steiner, in fact, suggested we should be doing all of the time.
 Which is to

 I, like everyone else in education, do not have the time and energy to research everything from scratch for every block I teach, but for this one I think it will definitely be worth it!

 Here are some resources for adults & background information:

 Micronesian stick charts show wave patterns and currents.
 The shells represent atolls and islands.
 Using stick charts (also called rebbelibs, medos, and mattangs) ancient mariners successfully navigated thousands of miles of the South Pacific Ocean without compasses, astrolabes, or other mechanical devices.